Python Turtle - Lesson 2

 4 print(number)

-But what if we want print the numbers between 1 and 100?
-Do you want to type all those numbers out?
+But what if you want to print all the numbers from 1 to 100?
+Do you really want to type all of them?

 1number_list = range(1, 101)